tum-taskforce/allium/README.md

 ```

 ## Known Issues
-* During switchover we kill the old tunnel without draining any possibly leftover Data messages.
+* During switchover, we kill the old tunnel without draining any possibly leftover Data messages.
 This may cause packet loss.
 * Circuit IDs (and to some degree tunnel IDs) are generated randomly.
 Although unlikely, there might be duplicates.
 * We don't sanitize the output from the RPS, so tunnels with loops or random cover tunnels with ourselves as destination might be possible, depending on the implementation of the RPS.